The main interest of this event “Robocup” is the advances in development of service robots, whose goal is to help humans in their daily life

 The European Commission submits Robotics in Europe is a rapidly developing field, with a high potential for supporting growth, creating jobs and solving societal challenges.
 Service robotics is also bringing unique solutions to key societal challenges from health and ageing society to environmental issues.
 The goal is to actively shape future developments in this area and enable our businesses and citizens to capture the resulting benefits.

-CARTIF has broad experience in the development of applied research projects in service robotics developing several different mobile robots with different degrees of autonomy.
+CARTIF and Service Robotics CARTIFhas broad experience in the development of applied research projects in service robotics developing several different mobile robots with different degrees of autonomy.
 Some of these robots include teleoperated platform for pipe inspection, water reservoir cleaning and maintenance to more complex autonomous robots such as a museum tour guide, a robotic bellboy, a mechatronic head with realistic appearance and an all-terrain robot for assisting emergency squads on different situations.